 Check this: Top Nutrition Certifications

-In our opinion, the first real important prerequisite, and we guess this goes for anything in life, is the desire and passion for health and fitness.
+In our opinion, the first real important prerequisite, and we guess this goes for anything in life, is the desire and passion for health, wellness, and fitness.

-You need to be an example of health and fitness and this shows through your own passion and practical application in your own life.
+You need to be an example of health, wellness, and fitness and this shows through your own passion and practical application in your own life.

 Practice what you preach, walk it as you talk it!

-The first truly formal prerequisite is one that concerns your age.
+The first truly formal prerequisite concerns your age.

 At this age, most people will have developed some degree of adult sensibility and responsibility, and of course, will have learned the basic skills of independent life.